Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Theory

 Assuming $\sigma_{\rm f} = \mu \sigma_{\rm P} \approx 10 \ {\rm GPa}$ we get for the highest sliding speed in the experiments $v=1 \ {\rm cm/s}$, $\Delta T \approx 100 \ {\rm K}$ for silica and $\approx 10 \ {\rm K}$ for quartz.
 The temperature increase for silica is non-negligible but does not change the conclusions presented above.

-The melting temperature of quartz is $\approx 1700^\circ {\rm C}$ while the melting temperature of silica is not well defined as it soften gradually with increasing temperature.
-If the friction coefficient would be velocity independent, the temperature in the asperity contact regions for silica would reach $\approx 1700^\circ {\rm C}$ at the sliding speed $\approx 0.2 \ {\rm m/s}$.
-However, in reality the friction coefficient, and hence the shear stress $\sigma_{\rm f}$, drops strongly at high temperature so the actual melting of the silica would occur at much higher sliding speeds as would be predicted if the friction coefficient would be velocity independent.
+The melting temperature of quartz is $\approx 1700^\circ {\rm C}$ while the melting temperature of silica is not well defined as it softens gradually with increasing temperature.
+If the friction coefficient were velocity independent, the temperature in the asperity contact regions for silica would reach $\approx 1700^\circ {\rm C}$ at the sliding speed $\approx 0.2 \ {\rm m/s}$.
+However, in reality the friction coefficient, and hence the shear stress $\sigma_{\rm f}$, drops strongly at high temperature, so the actual melting of the silica would occur at much higher sliding speeds as would be predicted if the friction coefficient were velocity independent.

+If two solids slide in contact for a long enough time, the whole interface will heat up~\cite{Aubry2018GRL}.
+This effect can be considered as the cumulative effect of the flash temperature.
+If a uniform heat source $\dot q_1 $ is turned on at time $t=0$ at the bottom surface of a semi-infinite solid ($z \geq 0$) then the temperature at the surface $z=0$ at time $t$ equals